Tips for creating an effective business strategy

 1. Start with a vision

 The whole purpose of having a strategy in the first place is so you can achieve your long-term goals.
-The best place to start is to create a vision statement and keep it in your Vision/Traction Organizer™ in Traction Tools.
-This allows each department to easily access your company’s vision anytime they’re in the software, even during Level 10 Meetings™.
+The best place to start is to create a vision statement and keep it in your Business Plan™ in Bloom Growth.
+This allows each department to easily access your company’s vision anytime they’re in the software, even during weekly meetings.

 While coming up with your vision statement, think about: